-- (a) A majority of the Local 1000 Board of Directors shall constitute a quorum.

-- (b) Business requiring a vote shall not be conducted without a quorum.

-- 3.2.02 Order of Business

 - (a) No member of the Executive Committee, the Board of Directors, or other may address the body until roll call has been taken and the agenda has been presented, except the Vice President/Secretary-Treasurer or their surrogate in doing these tasks.

 - (b) The order of business of all routine meetings of the Board shall include the following:

 - (1) Report of the agenda committee;

 - (2) Approval of agenda;

 - (3) Approval of minutes;

 - (4) Reports;

 - (5) Unfinished Business;

 - (6) New Business; and

 - (7) Added Items.

 - 3.2.03 Parliamentary Procedure